The main areas that the Charity supports are:

 - Charities connected to The City of London.

-The Charity is a separate body from the Company and is administered by its Board of Trustees.
+The Charity is a separate body from the Company.
+It is registered with the Charity Commission and is numbered 1198790.
 Trustees are drawn from members of the Company.
 The Renter and Upper Wardens, Master and Immediate Past Master are ex officio Trustees while holding office.

-The Charity is funded by members of the Company, in many cases donating to the Charity annually.
-In addition it has an investment portfolio.
+The Charity is funded by members of the Company, many of whom make annual donations.

 For further information about the Charity, please contact the Secretary.